chef/automate/components/docs-chef-io/content/automate/managed_services.md

   ```bash
   arn:aws:iam::123456789123:role/role-name
   ```

-  5. Select Map and confirm the user and role showing up under Mapped users.

 {{< note >}} To access the default installation of OpenSearch Dashboards for a domain that resides within a VPC, you must have access to the VPC.
 This process varies by network configuration but likely involves connecting to a VPN or managed network or using a proxy server or transit gateway.
 Click [here](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/vpc.html#vpc-security) to know more.